Geoff Collins, Ph.D.

 Director, Jacob Holm

-Are Plastics Dead in Nonwoven Wipes?
-What Plastic-Free Consumers Really Want
+Are Plastics Dead in Nonwovens Wipes?
+What Consumers Really Want

 With governments and regulatory bodies placing greater pressure on manufacturers to forge sound management practices for their use of plastics, and with some consumer groups even clamoring for “a plastic-free world,” producers of consumer wipes stand at an innovation and investment crossroads.
 To remain competitive, the industry must determine a path forward that accounts for disparate, and sometimes conflicting, market forces: ecology and performance, waste reduction and waste management, raw material choices and process-ability, data-driven LCAs and consumer perceptions, stakeholder value and social responsibility, production and disposal costs, positive and negative labeling, and more.
 Compounding the challenge is the very definition of plastic; this remains unclear, with implications for material choices.